“You have to drink a protein shake or eat a protein-rich meal immediately after your workout”.

 That’s actually a widely spread mystery within the fitness world.

-From this assumption, the bodybuilding community, fitness gurus and gym bro’s have concluded that it’s necessary to provide your body after your workout with a combination of protein and carbs as soon as possible.
+From this assumption, the bodybuilding community, fitness gurus and gym bro’s have concluded that it’s necessary to provide your body after the workout with a combination of protein and carbs as soon as possible.

 What’s the alleged benefit they all promise?

-Fair enough, that makes sense.
 After we trained hard and exposed our muscles to new incentives to grow, we all want maximum gains.

 But is there actually any indication and truth to it?
 Or is it just another myth that was created between bench press and squat rack?